PKUFlyingPig/MIT6.1600/docs/lab3.md

 # Your job

-Your job is to implement `steal_secret_token` in [`problem2/attacker.py`](https://github.com/mit-pdos/6.1600-labs/tree/main/time/problem2/attacker.py) to steal the secret token from the server.
+Your job is to implement `steal_password` in [`timing/attacker.py`](https://github.com/mit-pdos/6.1600-labs/tree/main/timeing/attacker.py) to steal the secret password from the server.

-Unlike in previous labs, timing side channels have nondeterministic behavior.
+Timing side channels have nondeterministic behavior.
-Thus, while we have provided an autograder to help you develop your solution locally, **you will need it to submit it to our autograder on Gradescope to receive an accurate evaluation.**
+Thus, while we have provided an autograder to help you develop your solution locally, **you will need it to submit your solution to our autograder on Gradescope to receive an accurate evaluation.**

 In particular,
- - The autograder will test whether you can extract secret tokens of different lengths.
-The length **in bytes** is the `l` parameter to `steal_secret_token`.
+ - The autograder will test whether you can extract passwords of different lengths.
+The length **in bytes** is the `l` parameter to `steal_password`.
- - Every test will wait 20 minutes for the attacker to extract the secret token.
+ - Every test will wait 20 minutes for the attacker to extract the secret password.
 Your attack must complete by this time (or the autograder will reject it).
  - Your attack must not crash or fail (or the autograder will reject it).
  - To compute your final grade, the autograder will only be run a limited number of times per student.
 Make sure that your attack succeeds with a comfortably-high probability.

-Finaly, note that you are expected to respect the python conventions and you should not simply access private variables when not allowed.
+Finally, you must not access private variables of the `BadServer` instance.

-For the rest, have fun and good luck!
+## Problem 3: Server performance

+In this